ldtteam/MinecoloniesWiki/source/buildings/plantation.md

 <br> <br>

 On page two of the GUI, you can select the plant you want the Planter to grow.
 Just click the button to cycle through sugar cane, bamboo, or cactus.

+**Note:** If you have completed the Double Trouble research in the [University](../../source/buildings/university) (which lets the Planter plant two crops at a time), this button will choose what will *NOT* be planted.

  <img src="../../assets/images/gui/plantationgui2.png" alt="Plantation GUI Page 2" />